DiscoGen: Procedural Generation of Algorithm Discovery Tasks in Machine Learning: DiscoGen Details

 \subsection{Technical DiscoGen Implementation}

 Here, we clarify the implementation details of DiscoGen; in particular, how tasks are generated.

 DiscoGen operates by creating \textit{file systems}.
 To sample a random task from DiscoGen, a random DiscoGen configuration must be created.
 Doing so involves selecting a task domains, which defines the availability of modules, datasets and backends, and randomising each of these categories.
+An example task configuration is shown in Example \ref{fig:example_config}.

 After a configuration has been created, DiscoGen is queried to build the meta-train portion of the task.
-To do so, DiscoGen creates: (1) all necessary files for \textit{each} meta-training dataset, including downloading and caching any data; (2) a script for running an inner-loop on all meta-training datasets; (3) a directory which includes all discovered algorithms; and (4) a procedurally generated \texttt{description} file which describes the task domain, the meta-training datasets, the backend and the editable modules based on the pre-written per-domain text in \ref{app:task_information}.
+To do so, DiscoGen creates: (1) all necessary files for \textit{each} meta-training dataset (in per-dataset folders), including downloading and caching any data; (2) a script for running an inner-loop on all meta-training datasets; (3) a directory which includes all discovered algorithms; and (4) a procedurally generated \texttt{description} file.
+The task description covers \textit{four} things: a high-level overview of algorithm discovery; a description of the task domain; information about each of the editable modules, including what purpose it serves and what interface it must have; and descriptions of each dataset in meta-training.
+We provide all of these descriptions in our \href{https://github.com/AlexGoldie/discogen/}{open-source repository}, which also includes annotated task-generation code (\texttt{make\_files.py}).

 Any ADA operates in a meta-loop over the meta-train files to develop new algorithms.
 When the meta-loop is complete, DiscoGen is queried again to build the meta-\textit{test} task.
 As this is created, \textbf{all} files besides the editable modules in \texttt{discovered/} are overwritten, and rebuilt from scratch for different datasets.
 This is done to lower the risk of evaluation hacking.
 Since the meta-test datasets are not known to the agent, we also dramatically reduce the risk of train-test leakage.